 The concept of making a bantamarium starts with the enclosure itself.
 These types of ecosystems are versatile and can range from simplistic to complex in design.
-No matter which route a bantamscaper decides to pursue, a few key elements should always remain consistent.
+No matter which route a “bantamscaper” decides to pursue, a few key elements should always remain consistent.

 An essential part of the bantamarium experience is the enclosure itself.
 A living diorama is much like a newborn… It breathes, matures, and will require some level of caretaking.
-This will require a special type of tank that can adapt to those needs.
+This will require a special type of jar that can adapt to those needs.
 It should be flexible, customizable, and tailored to that particular bantam-scaled environment.

 Different Types of Bantamariums

-Bantamarium Cases can be constructed into any common type of vivarium.
+Bantamarium Jars can be constructed into any common type of vivarium.
 Since ecosystems come in a vast array of conditions, a living diorama should be able to perfectly mimic those environments on a smaller scale.
 Below is a list of the general types of bantamaria a hobbyist could construct:

-Like any traditional terrarium, terra-bantamaria are predominantly land-based setups with little to no real water feature.
+Like any traditional terrarium, terra-bantamaria are predominantly land-based setups with little to no real water features.
 The hardscape layer separates plants from any direct contact with stagnant water.
 Resin can be used to mimic water features like rivers, lakes, or waterfalls.